eraybasar/pesdk-docs/_guides/html5/v4_2-DesktopUI/features/text.md

           variations: [
             {
               identifier: 'shrikhand',
-              provider: 'google' // This loads the font from Google Fonts }
+              provider: 'google',  // This loads the font from Google Fonts
+              textMetrics: { // For best rendering, you'll need to determine the metrics manually
+                unitsPerEm: 1000,
+                ascender: 1026,
+                descender: -432
+              }
+            }
           ]
         }